Charlotte Arter enjoys winning return at Cardiff Sunset 5km - AW

-parkrun record-holder runs 15:59, while Osian Perrin claims men’s title in a sprint finish
+The parkrun record-holder runs 15:59, while Osian Perrin claims men’s title in a sprint finish

 Charlotte Arter and Osian Perrin claimed Cardiff Sunset 5km victories on Friday (September 18) as road racing returned in Wales.